Facts About Eating Disorders

 Symptoms must meet the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) in order to warrant a diagnosis.
 Each eating disorder has its own diagnostic criteria that a mental health professional will use to determine which disorder is involved.
 It is not necessary to have all the criteria for a disorder to benefit from working with a mental health professional on food and eating issues.

-Often a person with an eating disorder will have symptoms of another mental health condition that requires treatment.
+Often a person with an eating disorder will have symptoms of another mental health condition, such as depression or anxiety, that requires treatment.
 Whenever possible, it is best to identified and address all conditions at the same time.
 This gives a person comprehensive treatment support that helps insure a lasting recovery.

 Treatment and Support for Those With Eating Disorders and Their Families